Payer deadlocks put pressure on ASC growth

 He noted that the strain in these conversations often comes down to individual negotiators on the payer side, who are often disincentivized to award higher reimbursements.

-"I think it's more a function of that you're negotiating with an individual person whose annual targets, are based on a certain number of increases in the negotiating contracts," Mr. Kitz said.
-"So they are incentivized to not give increases, even though, overall, the health plan or insurance company would save money."
+"I think it's more a function of that you're negotiating with an individual person whose annual targets, are based on a certain percent of increases in negotiating contracts," Mr. Kitz said.
+"So they are incentivized to not give increases, even though, overall, the health plan would save money."

 This amounts to a deeply frustrating situation for smaller or independent facilities looking to grow.
 While not possible for all ASCs, Mr. Kitz also recommends "leaning on" health systems or hospital affiliates if a center has them.